 Both of First Internet Bank’s premium accounts — Interest Checking and Money Market Savings — come with a monthly fee attached.

-You can get around both of the bank fees by maintaining a minimum balance.
+You can get around both bank fees by maintaining a minimum balance.
 If you’re nervous that you won’t be able to hit the mark consistently, you can opt for Free Checking and Free Savings, which are both fee-free.

 First Internet Bank doesn’t have its own ATMs or belong to an ATM network, so no matter what ATM you use, you’ll be responsible for covering any fees for your withdrawal.